dingbat-rascal/birdee_brains/README.md

 Sweet tasty delicious strength training for your brain mhmm goooood delicious.
 Oh the burn do you feel it, get those neurons fired up and smoking.

+Using .csv file (spreadsheet) Enter a question in a column and answer in the next.
+In multiple-choice mode the choices are picked randomly along side the correct.
+If for some reason you need to know the program uses the $filename<#> for the key.

-Two directories bird_a and bird_b (interchangable answer and key).
-Simply set both to the same bird and course/brain If you want to practice your typing, keybinds (Portuguese dvorak, Swedish colmac/w accents).
+Keymaps on input buffer if you want to practice your typing, keybinds (Portuguese dvorak, Swedish colmac/w accents).

 ## Recommended